debdoop/Web-Team-Public/Trustnet/FAQs.md

 ### Recent / New

-Q: The website has encoutnered an unexpected error
+Q: When trying to log in, why do I get the error message "The website has encoutnered an unexpected error"?

 A: We don't know why this is happening but some users experience this when trying to log in.
 It seems to resolve its self eventualy.